- UCAS course code

-- Apply relevant project and commercial management principles, processes, tools and techniques.
+- Apply independently and collectively relevant project and commercial management principles, processes, tools and techniques.

 - Analyse and evaluate project situations and associated issues and make recommendations for improvement.

-- Prepare, plan and produce basic documentation relevant for managing projects.
+- Work in a team to prepare, plan and produce basic documentation relevant for managing projects.

 Projecting the future